datasektionen/bawang-content/en/organisation/sammansattning/body.md

 The Secretary can be reached at [sekr@d.kth.se](mailto:sekr@d.kth.se).

-## Board member of Educational Issues - Daniel Grünler
+## Board Member of Educational Issues - Daniel Grünler

 This board member works closely with the study council and works as a link between them and the board.